Generic Name: carfilzomib (kar FILZ oh mib)

 What other drugs will affect carfilzomib?

 Other drugs may interact with carfilzomib, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Kyprolis (carfilzomib)